agronholm/anyio/docs/basics.rst

     pip install anyio

-To install a supported version of trio_ or curio_, you can use install them as extras like this:
+To install a supported version of trio_, you can use install it as an extra like this:

 .. code-block:: bash

-    pip install anyio[curio]
+    pip install anyio[trio]

 Running async programs
 ----------------------